-More than 3.000 young people were expected to gather in Rio de Janeiro at the Youth Blast ahead of the United Nations Conference on Sustainable Development.
-But despite a lavish budget, less than 500 people turned up, and what was meant to be an inspiring kickoff event for a youthful and energetic blast ended up as an over-priced breeze.
+More than 3,000 young people were expected to gather in Rio de Janeiro at the Youth Blast ahead of the United Nations Conference on Sustainable Development (Rio+20).
+But despite a lavish budget, less than 500 people turned up, and what was meant to be an inspiring kick-off event for a youthful and energetic blast ended up as an over-priced breeze.
 Youth Policy is left wondering: “what went wrong”?

 The organisers of the Youth Blast certainly created high expectations: